 1. Paying off higher-interest debt

-If your mortgage is 7% but your credit card is 20%, it’s clear where your money should go.
-Going interest-only frees up cash to knock back expensive short-term debt—so long as you don’t run the balances back up again.
+If your mortgage is 7% but your credit card is 20%, it's clear where your money should go.
+Going interest-only frees up cash to knock back expensive short-term debt.

 2. Repaying a family loan

 Many first home buyers get help from parents, often with the understanding that repayment comes first.
-Switching to interest-only can be a temporary solution that gives you breathing room to honour that agreement.
+Switching to interest-only can be a temporary solution.

 3. Managing cashflow during major life events